-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Morris State Bancshares, Inc. and its subsidiary as of December 31, 2020 and 2019, and the results of their operations and their cash flows for the year ended 2020, 2019, and 2018 in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Morris State Bancshares, Inc. and its subsidiaries as of December 31, 2021 and 2020, and the results of its operations and its cash flows for the years ended 2021, 2020, and 2019 in accordance with accounting principles generally accepted in the United States of America.